eirshy/Eirshy.PB/Eirshy.PB.PressXToJson/README.md

  utilizing a number of additional features one might want for ease of development or compatibility.

+### Documentation Where!
+Mostly my head, but I've moved some of it to markdown files in the `00-DOCS` directory.
+I'll (probably) eventually move it to the snazzy "wiki" feature that Github provides, but for now that's all there is.

 ## What are we waiting on?
-* Convert all my current "could be published" for examples
+* Convert all my current "could be published" to be examples
 * Basic reference docs for Instruction/InstructionFile Schemas

 ## What the Future Holds?